-Revenues from product sales of Ethamolin(R), Glofil(TM)-125 and Inulin are recognized upon shipment, net of allowances.
+Revenues from product sales of Ethamolin(R) and whole vials of Glofil(TM)-125 and Inulin are recognized upon shipment, net of allowances.
 Revenues from Glofil(TM)-125 unit dose sales are recognized upon receipt by the Company of monthly sales reports from its third-party distributor.
 The Company is not obligated to accept returns of products sold that have reached their expiration date.
 Revenues from NutraMax products are recorded upon customer acceptance.